Rlynette/Zen-Housing-frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:4000](http://localhost:4000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

 ## Run
 `npm start` Runs the app in the development mode.
 Open http://localhost:4000 to view it in your browser.
 The page will reload when you make changes.
 This projects frontend server will run on http://localhost:4000 Visit http://localhost:4000 to view the projects homepage.
 You will be required to sign up and create an account before you can be granted access to the full application.
-You are allowed to create account as a trainee and as a trainer.
-For subsequent access, you will be required
+You are allowed to create an account when signing up.
+For subsequent access, you will be required to sign up,login so your details persist the next time you visit the site

 ## Project Technologies